NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 Since you are using the mock component for s3 we should add some mock data there so we have something to download from s3.
 This component is a regular s3 component, you can use the methods defined in the s3 protocol for saving data.
 To improve code organization, you can move this function to an auxiliary namespace.

-For triggering an endpoint you can use the same functions as those found in `service-test`.
+For triggering an endpoint you can use the same functions as those found in `service.service-test`.
 To see if a message was produced to Kafka you can use the function [log-messages](https://github.com/nubank/common-test/#kafka).
 Make sure you call `common-test.postman.helpers.kafka/clear-messages!` in the `init!` function (you can find an example of such a function [here](https://github.com/nubank/papers-please/blob/7a67b7f6e52ed949ca46cfc9f3d1b3cadb26f53e/postman/postman/aux/init.clj#L9-L18)).

 ---